Neko-Nik-Org/NIKL-Core/README.md

 ## 🪪 License

-NIKL-Core is licensed under the [MIT License](https://github.com/Neko-Nik/NIKL-Core/blob/main/LICENSE) — use it freely, with attribution.
+NIKL-Core is licensed under the [MIT License](https://github.com/Neko-Nik-Org/NIKL-Core/blob/main/LICENSE) — use it freely, with attribution.
 No warranties, no liability.

 > ⚠️ **Disclaimer**:

-> • All domains under *.nekonik.com, including but not limited to nikl.nekonik.com, are owned and managed by the author, Nikhil ("Neko Nik").
+> • All domains under *.nekonik.com and *.nekonik.org, including but not limited to nikl.nekonik.org, are owned and managed by the author, Nikhil ("Neko Nik").
 These are the only official sources for NIKL-related materials, documentation, and announcements.

 > • You are responsible for any code written or executed using NIKL.